valotas/mustache4dart/README.md

 	var salutation = render('Hello {{name}}!', {name: 'Bob'});
 	print(salutation); //shoud print Hello Bob!

+### Context objects
+mustache4dart will look at your given object for operators, fields or methods.
+For example, if you give the template `{{firstname}}` for rendering, mustache4dart will try the followings

+1. use the [] operator with `firstname` as the parameter
+2. search for a field named `firstname`
+3. search for a getter named `firstname`
+4. search for a method named `firstname`

+in each case the first valid value will be used.

+As a sidenote, you will get the best performance if you provide a proper implementation of the [] operator.

 ### Partials
 mustache4dart support partials but it needs somehow to know how to find a partial.
 You can do that by providing a function that returns a template given a name: